 The Barrington Tops National Park

 If you find that a walk among nature is more relaxing than a massage, then luckily one of the most amazing National Parks in the country can be found in the upper Hunter Valley.
-The Barrington Tops National Park is part of Australia's World Heritage Listed Gondwana Rainforest that spans to Southern Queensland, and home to one of the largest temperate rainforests in the country.
-This National Park has a long list of walking trails, spectacular views from Careys Peak, Devils Hole and Thunderbolts lookouts, and waterfalls along the Antarctic Beech Forest Walk and Polblue Falls Walk that will take your breath away.
+The Barrington Tops National Park is part of Australia's World Heritage Listed Gondwana Rainforest that spans to Southern Queensland and is home to one of the largest temperate rainforests in the country.
+This National Park has a long list of walking trails, spectacular views from Careys Peak, Devils Hole, and Thunderbolts lookouts, and waterfalls along the Antarctic Beech Forest Walk and Polblue Falls Walk that will take your breath away.

 View from Devils Hole in the Barrington Tops National Park.

 Whatever brings you to the Hunter Region, you’ll find this valley of perfection ticks all the boxes.
 With plenty to do, see, and most importantly, drink and eat, what are you waiting for?
 Start planning your day trip from Seaside Holiday Resort on the beach at Fingal Bay.